Study Abroad? Top 20 Need-To-Knows To Travel Smart

 Student visa

-Address proof – both in your home country as well as destination country
+Address proof, both in your home country as well as the destination country

 Student ID Card

-- Part time jobs are a great way to earn some extra money and develop your communication skills in the new country.
+- Part-time jobs are a great way to earn some extra money and develop your communication skills in a new country.

-- Keep yourself updated on the rights and options you have to work in the foreign country.
+- Keep yourself updated on the rights and options you have to work in a foreign country.
 This includes working hours, pay, etc.

-14. KNOW THE LAWS AND STICK TO IT:
+14. KNOW THE LAWS AND STICK TO THEM:

 - Be sure to know and obey the laws of the host country for common activities like alcohol consumption, driving, etc.

-- Even a minor incident can create a lot of trouble for the foreign students.
+- Even a minor incident can cause a lot of trouble for foreign students.

 15. STAY CONNECTED WITH YOUR FAMILY AND FRIENDS: